 - EU residents’ behaviour, including internet-based online behavioural advertising or profiling activities.

-Global and US based organisations must assess whether the GDPR is applicable to their data processing operations.
+Global and US-based organisations must assess whether the GDPR is applicable to their data processing operations.
 This includes the analysis of an organisation’s business activities and processing of personal data in that respect, looking at various process flows, including by type of data subject – customers, suppliers, third parties, such as sub-processors, employees, marketing lists and others.

 “Personal data” is very widely defined under the GDPR and examples include names, email addresses, telephone numbers, financial and payment details, location data and IP address, amongst others.
 Broadly, if you can trace an individual from data, it means you are dealing with personal data.
-Examples of “processing” of personal data includes collection, recording, organisation, storing, retrieving, using, disclosing or deleting.
+Examples of “processing” of personal data include collection, recording, organisation, storing, retrieving, using, disclosing or deleting.

 If data processing activities of an American or global business fall within the scope of the GDPR, the business will need to invest both time and funds to have the right documents in place, including policies, privacy notices and contractual provisions.